- GDP (PPP):

 - FDI Inflow:

-A former colony of Spain and then of the United States that is spread over 7,000 linguistically diverse Western Pacific islands, the Philippines became a self-governing commonwealth in 1935.
-President Rodrigo Duterte, elected in 2016, has consolidated power in traditional Philippine political fashion by marginalizing his opponents.
-The brutality of his crackdown on illegal drug trafficking reflects authoritarian tendencies.
-Duterte was strengthened politically when his allies swept the 2019 midterm Senate elections.
-In an effort to improve economic relations between the two countries, Duterte has downplayed tensions between the Philippines and China.
-Agriculture is still a significant part of the economy, but industrial production in such areas as electronics, apparel, and shipbuilding has been growing rapidly.
+A former colony of Spain and the U.S. spread over 7,000 linguistically diverse Western Pacific islands, the Philippines became a self-governing commonwealth in 1935.
+President Ferdinand “Bongbong” Marcos Jr., son of the late dictator Ferdinand Marcos, won election by a wide margin in 2022.
+His running mate, Sara Duterte, is the daughter of former President Rodrigo Duterte.
+Agriculture remains a significant part of the economy, but industrial production in such areas as electronics, apparel, and shipbuilding has been growing rapidly.
 Remittances from overseas workers are equivalent to 10.5 percent of GDP.